-"Nothing has being.
+Nothing has being.
 Even if something had being it would be impossible for anybody to communicate it to anybody else.
-The reason is that 1. the real things do not correspond to our terms and 2. nobody thinks the same thoughts as anybody else.
-Gorgias the Greek nihilist, was perhaps the first who said that nothing has being, that we cannot say anything which is true and that no two people can think the same thing.
+The reason is that 1. the real things do not correspond to our terms reason is that I. the real things do not correspond to our terms and 2. nobody thinks the same thoughts as somebody else.2 Gorgias the Greek nihilist, was perhaps the first who said that nothing has being, that we cannot say anything which is true and that no two people can think the same thing.
 But we all have inherited this his nihilism.
-In 1905, William James wrote an essay "How it is possible that two people can think the same thing?," as a tribute to this eternal dilemma.
+In 1905, William James wrote an essay "How is it possible that two people can think the same thing?," as a tribute to this eternal dilemma.
 Where there is freedom, there always is abuse.
 We cannot guarantee to all people the liberty to think without allowing for libertinism.
 As all men may think, so all men may deny the existence of everything.